 The self-employed contribute to Social Security through the Special Regime for Self-Employed Workers or RETA.

-Can I be self-employed and an employee simultaneously?
+Can I be Self-Employed and an Employee, simultaneously?

-This shouldn’t be confused with “moonlighting”.
+Don’t confuse this with “moonlighting”.
 A worker performs activities for two or more companies simultaneously but is only part of the General Social Security Scheme.
 This is important to remember when deciding between being an employee or freelancer in Spain

 A freelancer has more legal obligations than an employee in Spain.
 A self-employed person must register with social security to pay their contributions and register with the tax authorities to pay taxes.